vinkami/kripweb/docs/tutorial.md

 if __name__ == "__main__":
     uvicorn.run(handler.get_application(), host="localhost", port=80)
 ```
-This is what we did in the example,<br>
+This is what we did in the example,
 >1.
 Firstly, we imported the kripweb's handler.
 When we are using this module, we would register all the route
         to the handler.<br> The handler will analyze and process the request according to the registered methods.
-2. Then, we imported a `TextResponse`.
+2. Then, we imported a `TextResponse()`.
 This is used for returning a response in text form.
 3. Next, we imported uvicorn as our ASGI server implementation.
 Uvicorn will load in all the request and push them to the handler to process our request.
 4. We opened a handler instance.
 5. Then, we created a new page.
-Register the 'home' page by using the decorator `@handler.page`
+Register the 'home' page by using the decorator `@handler.page()`
-6. We return the "Welcome to Kripaars' world!" string in text form by calling `TextResponse`.
+6. We return the "Welcome to Kripaars' world!" string in text form by calling `TextResponse()`.
-7. Call the `uvicorn.run` method to make the server start.
+7. Call the `uvicorn.run()` method to make the server start.
 ---

 ## Routing
 Web applications uses a good URL to help user to remember this page and vists the page directly.
-Use decorator `route` to bind a URL to function.
+Use decorator `handler.page()` to bind a URL to function.

 ```python
 @handler.page("")